Adopting

 If your children are under the age of 6, are you prepared to handle the extra care and attention that will be required to ensure your new puppy and children do well together?
 Puppies have extra-sharp teeth and claws and strike back when teased.
 Smaller dogs may be too delicate for an excited child and large dogs can knock a child over.
 If you have children, you will have to spend even more time keeping an eye on them with the new puppy.

-Do you have the time to devote to a new puppy?
+Do you have the time to devote to a new dog?

 Do you work long hours?
-Will you have the time and patience to train the puppy?
-Are you prepared to give the puppy its needed exercise?
-Do you have quality time to spend with a new puppy?
+Will you have the time and patience to train a puppy?
+Are you prepared to give a dog the exercise and quality time it needs?

 Do you already have pets?